rohithreddy024/VAE-Text-Generation/README.md

 Notice that if you try to generate a sample from model which is not trained enough, it might generate sentences with words greater than 20.

 ### Samples with default configuration and after 120 epochs:
+&lt;sos&gt; i highly recommend this movie for horror fans. &lt;eos&gt;
+&lt;sos&gt; these are not what kids will always like. &lt;eos&gt;
+&lt;sos&gt; but for me alone 3 d enough to make it more excellent effects than the first &lt;unk&gt; &lt;eos&gt;
 &lt;sos&gt; they still &lt;unk&gt; young children. &lt;eos&gt;
 &lt;sos&gt; so the movie has all those ways home take your parents kids to watch it. &lt;eos&gt;
 &lt;sos&gt; better on for the three for good disgusting stuff. &lt;eos&gt;